Learning Center > Library > Extraterritoriality

 Challenges and Criticisms of Extraterritoriality

 Extraterritoriality raises significant issues of sovereignty and jurisdictional overlap, as states often view foreign laws as infringements on their authority.
 The imposition of U.S. sanctions, for instance, has led to diplomatic disputes with countries that see these measures as encroachments on their economic and foreign policies (Müller, 2020).
-Additionally, extraterritorial jurisdiction can complicate international relations by imposing conflicting legal obligations on multinational corporations.
+Additionally, extraterritorial jurisdiction can complicate International Relations by imposing conflicting legal obligations on multinational corporations.
 Companies may face sanctions in one jurisdiction for complying with the laws of another, creating regulatory challenges (Dodge, 2002).

 Moreover, extraterritorial applications of human rights laws can appear as attempts to impose one country’s values on another, leading to accusations of cultural or political interference (Ryngaert, 2008).
 Critics argue that, without multilateral support, such practices risk undermining the global legal order by encouraging unilateral action rather than collective solutions.